NETWORG/blog/_posts/2022-06-27-calling-approval-follow-ups-via-HTTP-calls.md

 }
 ```
 Now, we know how the call looks, and we can re-create this request in a flow. <br>
-We will be using the HTTP with Azure AD connector (to ensure authentication), and its Action Invoke an HTTP request.
+We will be using the HTTP with Azure AD connector (to ensure authentication), and its action Invoke an HTTP request.
 For this, we need to create an HTTP with Azure AD connection, that will look like this: <br>
 ![Connections](/uploads/2022/06/2022-06-27-calling-approval-follow-ups-via-HTTP-calls-02.png)

 ```